mtossain/satsvs/readme.md

     </Analysis>
 </SimulationManager>
 ```
+The following explanations apply for the parameters:
-The time parameters are in UTC time and TimeStep in seconds.
-The Include parameters determine whether links between
+- The Start/Stop time parameters are in UTC time and TimeStep in seconds.
-different objects: sat, station, user are computed.
+- The IncludeStation2SpaceLinks, etc. parameters determine whether links between different objects: sat, station and user are computed.
 Normally leave these to True so that all analysis works.
 Time could
 be saved by disabling some.
+- The OrbitPropagator determines which propagator: 'Keplerian' or 'SGP4' to take.

 The analysis are described below:

 ## Analysis parameters
 In order to run an analysis block it has to be uncommented and the parameters adapted.
 To add a new analysis to the code the following has to be performed: